quill-lang/quill-v2/spec/ideas.md

 This documentation can be mathematical; generating LaTeX documentation code for a Quill project, where functions are written in math environments not code environments, is not an unreasonable target.
 This is a step towards the `literate programming' paradigm.

-Feather could also potentially have plugins for things like tactics, asslowing "implicit" keywords and such.
+Feather could also potentially have plugins for things like tactics, allowing "implicit" keywords and such.
 This is a step towards a full automated theorem proof assistant.

 # TODO